 Jump to:

 - Almond Flour - I'm currently using this blanched almond flour by Nature's Eats.
-I haven't tested this recipe with almond meal.
+I haven't tested the recipe yet with almond meal.

-- Maple Syrup - this is important for the overall texture and sweetness of the cookies, so I can't recommend any substitutions.
+- Maple Syrup - this is important for the overall texture and sweetness of the cookies.
+Agave nectar is a good substitute.

-- Salt - I do think these taste even better with a small amount of salt, but it's also totally fine to omit it.
+- Salt - I do think these taste even better with a pinch of salt, but it's also fine to omit it.

 How to Make Almond Flour Cookies

-- Preheat the oven to 350 degrees F (176 C), and combine all ingredients in a mixing bowl.
+- Preheat the oven to 350 degrees F (175°C), and combine all ingredients in a mixing bowl.
+Stir and mix thoroughly until the mixture looks uniform and sandy.

 - Scoop up one barely rounded tablespoon of dough per cookie.
 Place on the cookie sheet about 2 ½ inches apart.

 - Use the bottom of a glass to flatten the cookies, with a small piece of parchment paper in between to prevent sticking.
-Bake for 10 to 12 minutes or until the edges and bottoms are golden.
+Bake for 10 to 12 minutes or until the edges and bottoms are light golden brown.

 Look at that texture!
 The edges are just the right amount of crispy and the centers are pleasantly chewy, reminiscent of a really good peanut butter cookie.

 The cookies maintain their awesome texture overnight, too.
 And they're sturdy and hold together well.
-No crumbly cookies here!
+No crumbly, fragile cookies here!

-The simple, most basic form of these cookies is probably my favorite, but if you're feelin' fancy and want to try other flavors, here are a few variations we tested:
+The simple, most basic form of these cookies is probably my favorite, but if you're feelin' fancy and want to try other flavors, here are a few variations I tested:

-- Pumpkin spice - add 2 ½ teaspoons pumpkin spice to the almond flour before adding the wet ingredients.
+- Pumpkin spice - whisk 2 ½ teaspoons pumpkin spice with the almond flour before adding the wet ingredients.

 - Citrus - add a full teaspoon of fresh orange, lemon, or lime zest to the mixing bowl.